TLILIC2014 – Licence to drive a light rigid vehicle

 You will then be issued with a Heavy Vehicle HVCBA Learner’s Log Book and a copy of the Guide to Heavy Vehicle Competency Based Assessment.
 The guide will provide you with all the necessary information required regarding what tasks you need to complete in the training and your final assessment.
 All progress is recorded in your log book which shows your progress in developing the skills required to upgrade your licence.
 It is important that you keep your Log Book until you have passed your final assessment.

-Once you have successfully completed your Final Competency Assessment you simply attend an RMS centre to be issued with your upgraded licence.
+Once you have successfully completed your Final Competency Assessment you simply attend an Service NSW centre to be issued with your upgraded licence.

 We offer all our courses in the Sydney, Penrith, Campbelltown, Newcastle, Central Coast and Wollongong regions.
 We offer flexible training hours, including early morning and in the afternoons to fit with your schedule.
-If you meet appropriate criteria and wish to obtain your Light Rigid Licence, please call us on 0499 822 673 or book online to ensure your place in our next LR course.
+If you meet appropriate criteria and wish to obtain your Light Rigid Licence, please call us on 1800 00 CORE or book online to ensure your place in our next LR course.